Curriculum

 Teaching & Learning

-At Bayswater North PS we implement the Victorian Curriculum, and in 2025 will be shifting to the updated Vic Curric 2.0.
+At Bayswater North PS we implement the updated Victorian Curriculum 2.0.

 The gradual release of responsibility instructional framework involves teachers gradually taking less responsibility for learning and students gradually assuming increased responsibility.
 It is through this process that students become competent and independent learners.
 This is often referred to as the ‘I do – We do – You do’ model.
 (Vic Department of Education 2022).
 It helps children become capable thinkers and learners, and is an effective approach for improving student outcomes.